 - Be open to sharing outcomes

-- Be open to Jemena promoting your event or program (including outcomes) to its customers and through our social media channels
+- Allow us to promote your event or program (including outcomes) to customers and through our social media channels

 - Hold a current bank account in Australia in its name

-We are open to receiving applications on all programs and events that offer positive benefits for the community, including programs and events that:
+We are open to receiving applications on programs and events that offer positive benefits for the community, including those that:

 - Focus of delivering safe, affordable, reliable and / or sustainable energy